 - FHA Borrowers with a foreclosure on their record need to wait 3 years from the recorded date of the foreclosure for them to qualify for FHA Loans

-- Many mortgage lenders can treat a timeshare foreclosure as a regular foreclosure
+- Many lenders can treat a timeshare foreclosure as a regular foreclosure

-- But per FHA mortgage lending guidelines, a timeshare is not treated as a regular foreclosure and is treated as a consumer debt
+- But per HUD mortgage lending guidelines, a timeshare is not treated as a regular foreclosure and is treated as a consumer debt

-The Gustan Cho Team at USA Mortgage does not treat Timeshare Foreclosure as a real estate foreclosure so we do not have any waiting period after foreclosures on timeshares.
+Gustan Cho Associates does not treat Timeshare Foreclosure as a real estate foreclosure so we do not have any waiting period after foreclosures on timeshares.

 Qualifying For FHA Loans With Timeshare Foreclosure

-Timeshare owners who had a previous timeshare foreclosure and need to qualify for FHA Loans can contact The Gustan Cho Team at USA Mortgage at 272-716-8151 or email us at email@example.com.
-The Gustan Cho Team at USA Mortgage are direct lenders with no mortgage overlays on government and conventional loans.
+Timeshare owners who had a previous timeshare foreclosure and need to qualify for FHA Loans can contact The Gustan Cho Team at Loan Cabin at 272-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
+Gustan Cho Associates at Loan Cabin Inc. are direct lenders with no mortgage overlays on government and conventional loans.